 If he meets both criteria, you can continue your pitch.

-#8 Creating Presentations that close anyone who’s closable
+#8 Creating presentations that close anyone who’s closable

 Here you’ll learn how to box someone in.

 The product is rated as a 10.
-If the client doesn’t think so, then you’re selling to the wrong people.
+If the client doesn’t think so, you’re selling to the wrong people.

 Looping requires you to talk less about the product and more about yourself and the direct benefits for the client.
 It also involves discussing your company’s integrity and what you can do for him long-term.

 As you talk, each loop gets tighter until you hit a specific objection.